 However, you should always double-check with your manufacturer to confirm the specific terms of their coverage.

-Taking the time to research your warranty and become familiar with the different options available for your needs can help make sure you’re covered if something happens.
+Taking the time to research your warranty and become familiar with the different options can help make sure you’re covered if something happens.
 A few things to keep in mind:

 - Panels typically come with a 25-year performance warranty.